eleazarbr/project-skeleton/README.md

 The project incorporates LTS versions of Laravel and Vue.
 Additionally, code fixers and linters are included to ensure coding standards are maintained.
 Here's a quick rundown:

 - Apply rules from the rector.php file: `composer rector`
-- Fix the PHP code: `composer php-cs-fixer-fix`.
+- Fix the PHP code: `composer php-cs-fixer`.
 (Laravel Pint will be used in the future)
 - Run mess detector (optional): `composer php-md`
 - Fix JavaScript code: `npm run lint-fix`
 - Format JavaScript code with Prettier: `npm run format`